AEADataEditor/aeadataeditor.github.io/_guidance/guidelines-other-repositories.md

 - They may have already created a deposit (for instance, when releasing a working paper).
 Deposits should remain where they are, reducing duplication and ambiguity (but see below for changes that may need to be made).
   - Some institutions or research labs habitually create deposits.
 Example: [J-PAL's Dataverse](https://dataverse.harvard.edu/dataverse/jpal)
+  - The [Zenodo-Github](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) integration may have been used; see notes about [Title](#title), below.
 - Certain repositories may have additional features that are not available on the AEA's repository at openICPSR.
   - As of 2022, openICPSR struggles with data deposits that have more than 1,000 files or more than 30GB of content.
   - Harvard Dataverse offers up to **1TB** for free.
 An **API** is available.